ietf-ccamp-wg/ietf-ccamp-layer0-types-ext-RFC9093-bis/draft-ietf-ccamp-rfc9093-bis.md

 > A YANG grouping to define the common capabilities attributes limit range in case of operational mode and explicit mode.

-cd-pmd-penalty:

-> A YANG grouping to define the triplet used as entries in the list optional penalty associated with a given accumulated CD and PMD.
-This list of triplet cd, pmd, penalty can be used to sample the function penalty = f(CD, PMD).

 modulation-format:

 > TBD: add a description and informative reference to {{ITU-T_G.Sup39}}